orbingol/NURBS-Python/docs/using.rst

 Using the Library
 ^^^^^^^^^^^^^^^^^

 Using NURBS-Python is very easy: set degrees, control points and knot vectors, and you are all good.
-In case you might have some toruble in using the library, there exists an Examples_ repository which is meant to give you a head-start on using the library and its modules.
+To give you a head-start on working with NURBS-Python, the authors also provide an Examples_ repository describing some basic usage of the library and its modules.

 The Examples_ repository contains examples on the following: